 We found 3 neurologists who accept Blue Cross/Blue Shield near Merced, CA.

-Dr. Marco Lopez-Vizcarra specializes in neurology (brain & spinal cord disease).
-Dr. Lopez-Vizcarra is in-network for Health Net, Anthem, Blue Cross/Blue Shield, and more.
-He attended medical school at National University of San Agustin.
+Dr. Marco Lopez-Vizcarra's area of specialization is neurology (brain & spinal cord disease).
+Dr. Lopez-Vizcarra is a graduate of National University of San Agustin.
+He honors Health Net, Anthem, Blue Cross/Blue Shield, and more.

 Conditions / Treatments

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: